Irelandoracle1/Fairview-club/README.md

 ### Validator Testing
 -pep8ci.herokuapp.com
  - Errors originally returnd from pep8ci.herokuapp.com were fixed
- - Final code testing returned with a message: ALL RIGHT
+ - Final code testing returned with a message:
+ -All clear, no errors found

 ### Bugs
    -As at the point of development, I encountered errors in player game class where existing players were added twice  so i fixed it by removing the code which was adding double players

 ### Unfixed Bugs

-- line too long
+  - None

 ## Credits
  - Code Institute for the sample development template and the Love sandwiches development guide and sample
  - Wikipedia for information about the Battleship game and History
  - w3schools
  - Stack overflow